 - No CADR rating provided

-These cons are valid, but they’re not in my opinion serious enough to warrant a don’t-buy verdict.
+These cons are valid, but they’re not in my opinion serious enough to warrant a don’t-buy-this-product verdict.

 Does the Vista 200 Air Purifier Produce Ozone?